Global Control for Local SO(3)-Equivariant Scale-Invariant Vessel Segmentation: Materials Methods

 \subsection{Global controller}

-The iterative local vessel tracker used to extract topologically correct vessel contours lacks a global overview and hence does not know where to start or terminate.
-In previous works, starting points were sampled from segmentation mask and stopping criteria were based on heuristics intrinsic to the tracker~\cite{sire-alblas,centerline-wolterink}, but this often resulted in early stopping or roaming of the tracker.
+Iterative local vessel trackers lack a global overview and hence do not know where to start or terminate.
+In previous works, starting points were sampled from a segmentation mask, and stopping criteria were based on heuristics intrinsic to the tracker~\cite{sire-alblas,centerline-wolterink}, but this often resulted in early stopping or roaming of the tracker.
 Instead, we use coarse segmentations of TotalSegmentator \cite{total-segmentator}, an off-the-shelf multi-organ segmentation algorithm, as a global controller for the precise and topologically accurate iterative vessel segmentation module.
 For each vessel of interest $v_i$ in our 3D vascular model, we use this coarse segmentation to determine the boundary conditions, i.e. a seed point $p_i$ and the set of stopping criteria $\Omega_i$.
+Seed points are represented as 3D points and stopping criteria are represented as 3D binary masks.
+The boundaries of these masks define the regions in which segmentation can be performed; hence, crossing these boundaries causes the tracker to stop.